CGCookie/blender-addon-updater/README.md

 *Want to add this code to your addon?
 [See this tutorial here](http://theduckcow.com/2016/addon-updater-tutorial/)*

-This addon has been updated to work with both blender 2.7x and 2.8x simultaneously, see [this section below](https://github.com/CGCookie/blender-addon-updater#Blender-27-and-28).
+This addon has been updated and still works from Blender 2.7 through 3.0, see [this section below](https://github.com/CGCookie/blender-addon-updater#blender-27-and-28).

 # Key Features